mbod/comm313_S21_Final_Project/data_analysis/README.md

-## Data analysis notebooks for COMM313 Final Project
+## Data analysis notebooks for COMM318 Group Project

 * This folder should contain the a series of Jupyter notebooks you create to do the data analysis.